teaching resource

 • Years

-Count and compare activities are a great way to help students see, visualise, and represent numbers in multiple ways.
+Count and compare activities are a great way to help students visualise and represent numbers in multiple ways.
 They’re also crucial for learning how to use and apply numbers.
-Blending rote counting exercises with number-comparing activities is a great way to combine skills and grow students’ confidence in mathematics.
+Blending rote counting exercises with comparing and ordering activities is a great way to combine skills and grow students’ confidence in mathematics.

-This pair of Halloween worksheets puts their counting and comparison skills to the test.
-Students are provided with a large set of Halloween objects to observe.
-They will count and record the total number of each object in a table and then apply those numbers to four comparative maths questions.
+This pair of Halloween maths worksheets puts their counting and comparison skills to the test.
+Students are provided with a large set of Halloween objects.
+They will count and record the total number of each object in a table and then apply those numbers to four comparative maths word problems.
 Questions are written in a rebus style to make it easier for early readers to interact with the content.

-Through this activity, students will show they can count objects up to ten and answer comparative questions regarding their findings.
+Through this pair of Halloween maths worksheets, students will demonstrate their ability to count objects up to ten and answer comparative questions about their findings.

-A team of dedicated, experienced educators created this resource to support your Halloween maths lessons.
+A team of dedicated, experienced educators created this Comparing Numbers Worksheet Pack to support your Halloween maths lessons.

 • If you have a mixture of above and below-level learners, check out these suggestions for keeping students on track with the concepts: